zaidqureshi2/Resume/resume.md

 - <morinted@gmail.com>
 - [www.tedmor.in](http://www.tedmor.in)

-## Summary
+## About Ted

 A University of Ottawa co-op student studying to be a software engineer, with a strong interest in web technologies.
 Enthusiastic about the industry, and excited to work on projects that have a big impact on people's lives.
-Programming is a passion, and clean, efficient, and understandable code is personally important, regardless of the project.
+Programming is a passion.
+Clean, efficient, and understandable code is personally important, regardless of the project.
+Prefer working with a team in a position that allows for growth and learning.

 ## Education

 ### BASc in Software Engineering, CO-OP

-#### University of Ottawa (Ottawa)
+#### University of Ottawa

 *2012 to December 2016 (expected)*